Nan Chiau High School: Co-curricular activities

 Nan Chiau High School offers a wide variety of extra-curricular activities, labelled Co-Curricular Activities (CCA) by the Ministry of Education, consisting of sports groups, uniformed groups, performing arts, clubs and societies.
-Of which, many CCAs have attained spectacular performances throughout the years of history of the institution since its relocation to Sengkang in 2001.
+Since the school’s relocation to Sengkang in 2001, several CCAs have achieved notable results.

-The NCHS National Cadet Corps unit (NCHSNCC) has been awarded Gold for 19 consecutive years, winning the Distinction Unit Recognition (UR) Award in 2021.
-The National Police Cadet Corps (NPCC, currently the largest uniformed group in Singapore) unit of the institution have attained Gold Award consecutively for 11 years in the annual Unit Overall Proficiency Award (UOPA).
-The NCHS Red Cross Youth attained the Community Service Award (Gold) for years 2010 and 2013, and the Excellence Unit Award (Gold) for years 2011 and 2012.
-The Scouts of Nan Chiau High School, despite newly established in 2011, have attained the National Patrol Camp Best Newcomer Award, and National Patrol Camp Overall Silver in 2013.
+The school's National Cadet Corps (NCHSNCC) unit has been awarded the Gold unit award for 19 consecutive years and received the Distinction Unit Recognition (UR) Award in 2021.
+The National Police Cadet Corps (NPCC) unit has achieved the Gold Award for 11 consecutive years in the Unit Overall Proficiency Award (UOPA).
+The NCHS Red Cross Youth has received the Community Service Award (Gold) in 2010 and 2013, as well as the Excellence Unit Award (Gold) in 2011 and 2012.
+Established in 2011, the Scouts unit has won the National Patrol Camp Best Newcomer Award and the National Patrol Camp Overall Silver in 2013.

-A niche of Nan Chiau High School, the performing arts groups have consistently attained Certificates of Accomplishment and Certificates of Distinction in the Singapore Youth Festival (SYF) since the change of Central Judging Assessment to Arts Presentation Assessment in 2012.
-The 2007 SYF Central Judging Assessment saw the Chinese dance, String Orchestra and Choir attained Gold with Honour, with Chinese Orchestra, Chinese LDDS, English LDDS, Contemporary Dance and Wind Orchestra attaining Silver.
-In 2011 saw the Chinese Dance, Choir and English LDDS attaining Gold with Honours at the SYF Central Judging.
-Performing Arts groups of the institution also reaches out to the community through public performances, for instance the FOCUS held in 2016 at the Anchorvale Community Club.
+Nan Chiau High School's performing arts groups have received Certificates of Accomplishment and Distinction in the Singapore Youth Festival (SYF) Arts Presentation Assessment since 2012.
+In the 2007 SYF Central Judging, the Chinese Dance, String Orchestra, and Choir won Gold with Honour, while the Chinese Orchestra, Chinese LDDS, English LDDS, Contemporary Dance, and Wind Orchestra received Silver.
+In 2011, the Chinese Dance, Choir, and English LDDS earned Gold with Honour at the SYF Central Judging.
+These groups also participate in community performances, such as the FOCUS event held in 2016 at the Anchorvale Community Club.

-The clubs and societies of Nan Chiau High School allowed for more varieties of exposure to skills and interests of the students, and have achieved outstanding achievements.
-The NCHS Robotics Club is the retaining zonal champion of the DSTA-DSO East Zone Robotics Challenge since 2014, and have been organising annual competition for primary and secondary school students since 2009.
-The Multimedia Club attained the Best School Award for consecutive years 2014 and 2015 in the Canon Photo Marathon.
+The clubs and societies at Nan Chiau High School provide students with opportunities to develop a range of skills and interests.
+The NCHS Robotics Club has been the zonal champion of the DSTA-DSO East Zone Robotics Challenge since 2014 and has organized an annual competition for primary and secondary school students since 2009.
+The Multimedia Club received the Best School Award in the Canon Photo Marathon in 2014 and 2015.

 The full listing of co-curricular activities (CCAs) offered by Nan Chiau High School is featured below.